cablehead/stacks/README.md

 CURRENTLY HERE

+- on Delete: it'd be nice to animate the parent stack moving to the top of the list

 - Edit a stack name
 - Create a new stack
-- Delete a stack
 - Edit an item
     - When editting an item: " is messed up
 - New items
-- Delete an item
 - Restore filter
 - Track focused Stack backend-side
 - New copies / notes go to the currently focused Stack